 Hours of Operation

 The refuge is open 24 hours a day throughout the year.
 Campgrounds quiet hours are from 10pm to 7am.

 Permitted recreational activities include birding, camping, canoeing/kayaking, fishing, hiking, and hunting.
 More…

-- The refuge’s new visitor center will be opening in January of 2015.
+- The refuge’s new visitor center is now open.

 - The refuge has 14 first come first serve primitive camping sites.
 Power, water, and dumping station are not provided.

 - Vault toilets are provided in the campground.

 Due to the sensitivity of the habitat horseback riding, OHV, gas powered boats, and swimming are not permitted.
 Collection of artifacts and vegetation is also prohibited.
 Some areas of the refuge such as Black Canyon and the North Marsh are closed to visitation.
 Please observe posted notifications.
 More…